 In the other five eating clubs – Terrace, Colonial, Charter, Cloister, and Quad – members are chosen through a process called “sign-ins” where students rank their preference on a one-to-five scale and are selected on a first-come, first-serve basis.
 Students who decide to bicker and are not admitted to any of the six clubs are then asked for their preference for sign-ins.
 While students may not get into their first choice, all students who want to join an eating club through bicker or sign-in are admitted.
 Fraternities and sororities are a social option for those who don’t want to belong to an eating club, but most students who belong to fraternities and sororities also belong to an eating club.
 Other options to eating clubs are the residential colleges and cooperatives.

-With a total of 27,290 applications for a targeted class of 1,310 freshmen, Princeton University Admissions admitted 1,908 students for the Class of 2019.
+With a total of 32,804 applications for a targeted class of 1,296 freshmen, Princeton University Admissions admitted 1,895 students for the Class of 2023.
 This resulted in an overall admissions rate of 5.8 percent.
 For the Class of 2022, the overall admit rate was slightly lower at 5.5%.
 For that year 35,370 students applied and 1,941 were accepted for the same targeted class.

 Situated in Ithaca, New York with a magnificent view of the Cayuga Lakes, the scenic Cornell University campus is the home of seven undergraduate colleges.
 The Colleges of Arts and Sciences, Engineering, Architecture, Art and Planning, and the School of Hotel Administration comprise the private sector of Cornell University.
 The Colleges of Human Ecology and Agriculture and Life Sciences in addition to the School of Industrial and Labor Relations (ILR) comprise the public sector.
 For students sending in applications to Cornell University Admissions, know that these latter colleges are what admissions counselors at Cornell prefer to term contractual colleges.